pragati-chaturvedi/ChicMate/README.md

 # ChicMate
-ChicMate is a multi-modal mobile application that provides personalized fashion outfit recommendations using state-of-the-art deep learning models.
-The app integrates image and text inputs—as well as location data—to offer context-aware style suggestions.
+ChicMate is a multi-modal mobile application that provides personalized fashion outfit recommendations from user's wardrobe using state-of-the-art deep learning models.
+The app integrates image and text inputs—as well as location data—to offer context-aware style suggestions which suggests outfits that are apt for user's location in terms of weather and local trends.
 It features a conversational chatbot interface, digital wardrobe management, and real-time recommendations.

 ## Features
 1. Conversational Interface: Chat with the app to request outfit ideas.
 2. Image & Text Input: Upload images (e.g., a clothing item) or type queries.
 3. Digital Wardrobe: View, add, and delete wardrobe items.
 4. Context Awareness: Leverages past conversation history and geolocation to refine recommendations.
+(If users asks for recommendation for a specific location, it improvises accordingly).
 5. Personalized Recommendations: Uses CLIP for visual/text embedding and Google Gemini for natural language understanding.

 ## Technologies